merpw/forum/frontend/README.md

 You can customize API by changing following environment variables:

-- `GROUPIE_FORUM_LOCALHOST` - local host for server-side initial data fetching
+- `FORUM_BACKEND_LOCALHOST` - local host for server-side data fetching